 - Is this what your audience really wants?
 This truly is the most important question you need to answer.
 You need to see what your audiences actually post online.
 Create a market study on their digital behavior.
 You can check for yourself how audiences react towards your competitor’s social media efforts or use social media monitoring software to help you out.
 You can also facilitate focus group discussions to go in depth as to what exactly they want to see online.
 You might think you have good topics and sources, but that doesn’t matter if there isn’t anybody to appreciate and share them.

 The above is a summary of an excellent curation methodology created by the content curation platform Curata.
-Check out their blog post on crafting the perfect content curation strategy for more details that further expands on the above.

 Remember that content curation is not just about posting content without a plan; it’s about supplying interesting, relevant and timely information for your audiences to consume and share with others that is also aligned with your strategy.
 If you want your audiences to spend time with your content, give them something that is resourceful and shareable.
 Not only will you have more people happily interested in what you have to say, but you can also be well on your way to creating a good online reputation, one post at a time.
 The ROI of this will undoubtedly be 1) growth in your social reach, 2) more clicks on content that you post, and 3) establishing yourself or company as a subject matter expert in your space.